Research Security and Integrity Training

 Subawards may have flow-through requirements for RS, RCR, and/or RECR, but this will not be for all awards.
 This will be one of those areas where the subawardees will need to review the contract terms and determine how best to meet the requirements.

-When RS training requirements flow down (all federal sponsors in the next year), the NSF has free training that the subawardees could utilize.
+When RS training requirements flow down (all sponsors in the next year), the NSF has free training that the subawardees could utilize.
 UIC is using a modification of this training through CITI, but we cannot have partners/subawardees using our CITI training for this.
-The subawardees could use any method that meets the requirements of the specific federal sponsor.
+The subawardees could use any method that meets the requirements of the specific sponsor.

 When RCR/RECR is required (NSF, USDA, and some NIH, others may add), the DHHS ORI has information for RCR/RECR training.
 Subawardees are already obligated by grant terms from some agencies to complete RCR/RECR training, and UIC does not support subawardees or partner training for RCR/RECR training.